bbenoist/lddgraph/README.md

 Feel free to use, modify, contribute and redistribute this code.

 Usage:
-  lddgraph [OPTION...] file
+  lddgraph [options] file

 Options:
-  -f <format>   Output graph format 'dot -T?' for a complete list.
-  -o <file>     Output file.
   -i <library>  Ignore a specific library.
+  -e <file>     Export image file.
+  -f <format>   Output image format.
+Use 'dot -T?' for a complete list.
+  -g <file>     Export Graphviz diagram.
+  -t            Use LD_TRACE_LOADED_OBJECTS instead of ldd.
+  -q            Quiet mode.
-  -v Verbose mode
+  -v            Verbose mode.

 *This code is licensed under the terms specified in the LICENSE.BSD file.*